Verb Tenses – Definitions & Examples in Academic Writing

 To obtain a comprehensive plagiarism report in no more than 10 minutes, use the BachelorPrint Plagiarism Checker now.
 The plagiarism software will then detect and outline all citation errors in your thesis.

+By using the correct verb tense, you will be able to clearly express the time relationship among the ideas presented.
 When choosing verb tenses to use in academic writing, you should aim for consistency, clarity, and simplicity.
-You should try to stick to the present simple, past simple, and present perfect tense.
+Thus, stick to the present simple, past simple, and present perfect tense.
+The table below depicts the functions of each essential tense, along with examples.

 Examples